Cornell-QCA/website/data/blurb.md

-The Cornell University Quantum Computing Association (Cornell QCA) is an undergraduate student organization that provides opportunities in quantum computing.
+The Quantum Computing Association at Cornell University is an undergraduate student organization that provides opportunities in quantum computing.
 We conduct an introductory series of lectures on quantum computing open to the public, and we pursue research projects with active project members.